 They can in some instances be used for sales trust accounting purposes.
 Some agencies also use multiple trust accounts—and some Property Management software has been developed to manage this setup.

 Property Management software will usually do more than just trust accounting however.
 In the nearly 30 years that property managers have been using computer-based systems to manage trust accounts and properties, software has evolved to assist with a broad range of activities.
+List of property management software features

 - all aspects of leasing